awsdocs/amazon-emr-management-guide/doc_source/emr-kerberos-cluster-kdc.md

 sudo /etc/init.d/sshd restart
 ```

 The users that you added should now be able to connect to the cluster using SSH\.
-For more information, see [Using SSH to Connect to Kerberized Clusters](emr-kerberos-connect-ssh.md)\.
+For more information, see [Using SSH to connect to Kerberized clusters](emr-kerberos-connect-ssh.md)\.